 ABOUT: PERFORMANCE | CHOREOGRAPHY | RESEARCH

-Lisa McLoughlin is currently completing her Arts Practice PhD in the Irish World Academy of Music and Dance in the University of Limerick.
+Lisa McLoughlin is currently completing her Arts Practice Ph.D. in the Irish World Academy of Music and Dance at the University of Limerick.
 This is supported by the Irish Research Council, through the Post Graduate Scholarship.
 In April 2019, she created and performed The Kindness of Strangers, produced and commissioned by LIVE COLLISION, where she walked with 184 people in four cities in Ireland, relying on the kindness of strangers.
-In 2018 she was lead artist and creator of The Autonomy Project, a multi-genre project encompassing the work of over a 100 younger people, artists and academics through performance, installation and symposium in 2018.
+In 2018 she was the lead artist and creator of The Autonomy Project, a multi-genre project encompassing the work of over 100 younger people, artists, and academics through performance, installation, and symposium in 2018.
 This project was been funded by the Arts Council of Ireland through the Invitation to Collaboration scheme in conjunction with the Limerick Arts office.
 For more info theautonomyproject.ie.

 Trained at the Rambert School of Ballet and Contemporary Dance, London.
 Lisa has performed extensively across the globe with companies such as the Liz Roche Dance Company, Daghdha, Coisceim, Marguerite Donlon, Citog, IMDT and Opera Ireland.
 Her choreographies